Knotx/knotx-fragments/handler/README.md

 [Service Loader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).

 # Default task factory
-It is the default task factory containing a list of supported task's names with their definition.
+It is the default task factory containing a list of supported tasks' names with their definition.
 A definition represents a directed acyclic graph (DAG).
 It introduces its custom graph nodes
 - [action](#action-node)